Wizardo-python/Clustering-comparison/README.md

 # Clustering-comparison
 Here I have compared K-Means, GMM, clustering by Autoencoder, and PCA for a random data.
+This repository contains codes that are fairly basic and beginner friendly.
+For an in detail conversation about my research, please reach out to me at manthanjsh@gmail.com